How to answer: What are your weaknesses?

-You’re not alone.
-In fact, whether it’s finding it difficult to talk negatively about yourself, or just falling into the same old clichés, this is actually one of the things that trips up the most interviewees.
+If what comes next is sudden panic, sweaty palms, and the urge to say ‘I work too hard’ or ‘I’m a perfectionist’ – you’re not alone.
+In fact, whether it’s finding it difficult to talk negatively about yourself, or just falling into the same old clichés, this is actually one of the things that trips up the most applicants.
 Especially if you haven’t prepared for it in advance.

-We’ve already covered some of the most common interview questions that could come up, but here’s our advice for how to answer: ‘What are your weaknesses?’
+We’ve already covered some of the most common interview questions that could come up and how to prepare for an interview, but here’s our expert advice for how to answer: ‘What are your weaknesses?’

 What they’re asking: ‘What are your weaknesses?’

-What they’re actually asking: ‘Am I right in thinking X about you?
-And are you going to give me the same evasive answers as everyone else, or are you going to level with me?
+What they’re actually asking: ‘Do you have any self-awareness?
+Are you arrogant, or are you humble enough to know you aren’t perfect?
+And are you going to give me the same evasive answers as everyone else, or are you going to level with me?’

-Step one: Tell them what they already know
+Step 1: Tell them what they already know

 The first thing to remember here is that your interviewer has already read your CV.